Shepherd’s Pie Twice-Baked Potatoes

 - 1 tablespoon minced chives

 - Scrub and pierce potatoes; rub with oil.
 Bake at 375° for 1 hour or until tender.

 - In a large skillet, cook the beef, onion, peppers and garlic over medium heat until beef is no longer pink; drain.
 Add the mixed vegetables, Worcestershire sauce, tomato paste, steak seasoning, salt, pepper, cayenne and 1 teaspoon paprika.
 Cook and stir until vegetables are tender.

 - When cool enough to handle, cut a thin slice off the top of each potato and discard.
 Scoop out the pulp, leaving thin shells.

 - In a large bowl, mash the pulp with butter.
 Add the whipping cream, sour cream, cheeses and chives.
 Mash potatoes until combined.
 Spoon 1 cup meat mixture into each potato shell; top with 1/2 cup potato mixture.
 Sprinkle with remaining paprika.

 - Place on a baking sheet.
 Bake at 375° for 20 minutes.
-Sprinkle with cheese; bake 5 minutes longer or until melted.
+Sprinkle with cheese; bake until melted, about 5 minutes longer.
 Sprinkle with chives and paprika.Freeze option: Wrap unbaked potatoes in plastic wrap and freeze.
 To use, partially thaw in refrigerator overnight.
 Bake as directed adding additional time until heated through.

 Nutrition Facts1 stuffed potato: 986 calories, 56g fat (32g saturated fat), 183mg cholesterol, 1066mg sodium, 86g carbohydrate (12g sugars, 11g fiber), 37g protein.